Iberian wolf: Description

 Cabrera identified two types of wolves living in Spain.
 In comparison, C. l. lupus had a pale, undefined stroke on the cheek that contrasts with the white on the throat; C. l. signatus had a white stroke on the cheek that joins the white throat and with a reddish snout; and C. l. deitanus was much smaller and with more colouring than the wolves to the north.
-C. l. signatus is described by Cabrera as being 140–180 cm in head and body length, and 70–80 cm height at the shoulders.
+C. l. signatus is described by Cabrera as being 140-180 cm in head and body length, and 66-72 cm height at the shoulders.

 The Iberian wolf differs from the more common Eurasian wolf with its slighter frame, white marks on the upper lips, the dark marks on the tail, and a pair of dark marks in its front legs that give it its subspecies name, signatus ("marked").
 The subspecies differentiation may have developed at the end of the Pleistocene Ice Ages due to the isolation of the Iberian Peninsula when glacier barriers grew in the Pyrenees and eventually reached the Gulf of Biscay in the west and the Mediterranean in the east.

-Height is 70–90 cm and body length 110–140 cm.
-Females weigh 25–35 kg while Males weigh 35–55 kg.
+Height is 70 cm on average and body length 110-140 cm.
+Females weigh 25-35 kg while Males weigh 35-55 kg.